Common Piano Pedal Mistakes

 Not Listening to Yourself

 What to Do Instead: Listen.
 Always listen.
-If you’re concentrating so intensely on reading the music and playing the right keys that it’s too hard to listen, then you need to keep working on the piece until you know it better and it becomes easier, more like second nature.
+If you’re concentrating so intensely on reading the music and playing the right keys that it’s too hard to listen, then you need to keep practicing until you know the music better and it becomes easier, more like second nature.
 Listening is an essential skill for every musician.

 Learning to Use the Sustain Pedal